Take full advantage of the global marketplace with an e-commerce CMS built for international growth. Here’s how.

-On top of that, there are cultural and geographical issues that will affect the way content is perceived.
-For example, an image that’s acceptable in one region may be considered inappropriate in other parts of the world.
+On top of that, there are cultural and geographical issues that affect the way people perceive content.
+For example, an image that’s acceptable in one region may be inappropriate in other parts of the world.

-There are also more technical elements to be localized.
-Time, dates, and currencies should be formatted to each region, and local rules and regulations must be considered.
+There are also more technical elements to localize.
+Format time, dates, and currencies to each region, and consider local rules and regulations.